 Our savings-based plan helps employers provide reliable benefits at a predictable cost.
 Members save for their own retirement over the length of their careers.
 At retirement, benefits are based on a member's final savings balance and employer matching.
-This plan design makes costs more predictable for employers and provides excellent portability for our members.

-In 2019, we paid \$1.6 billion in benefits to retirees and former members.
+In 2020, we paid \$1.8 billion in benefits to retirees and former members.
 Over 96% of these benefits went to Texas addresses.
 That income serves as an economic engine to our local economies.

 On average, our current retirees start their benefit payments at age 61 after working 18 years.
-The average annual benefit for current retirees is \$24,468 as of Dec.
-31, 2019.
-The number of retirees has increased over the past decade by 84%.
+The average annual benefit for current retirees is \$25,332, as of Dec.
+31, 2020.
+The number of retirees has increased over the past decade by 83%.